joaodrp/gelf-pretty/CONTRIBUTING.md

 $ make build
 ```

-When you are satisfied with the changes run the test suite and linters:
+Run the test suite and linters when you are satisfied with the changes:

 ``` sh
 $ make ci